microsoft/FeatureManagement-Dotnet/README.md

     "Status": "Disabled",
     "EnabledFor": [
         {
-            "Name": "On"
+            "Name": "AlwaysOn"
         }
     ]
 }
 ```

-In this example, even though the `On` filter would normally always make the feature enabled, the `Status` property is set to `Disabled`, so this feature will always be disabled.
+In this example, even though the `AlwaysOn` filter would normally always make the feature enabled, the `Status` property is set to `Disabled`, so this feature will always be disabled.

 ### Referencing